Exploring Around Hardin

 Several local and regional events celebrate our rich Native American and Western heritage.

 The Crow and Northern Cheyenne Tribes are close by.
 Both have rich histories and authentic and vibrant cultures that thrive today.
 Throughout the year there are many tribal-sponsored events that welcome visitors from around the world.
-Little Bighorn Days right here in Hardin celebrates the sights, sounds, and legends of the past.
+For example, Little Bighorn Days celebrates the sights, sounds, and legends of the past.
 The weekend includes art exhibits, award-winning local quilters display, Indian tacos and other ethnic food, and the 1876 Grand Ball.
-Additional highlights include the Little Big Horn Stampede PRCA Rodeo and the world-famous Battle of the Little Bighorn Re-enactment.
+Other events include the Little Big Horn Stampede PRCA Rodeo and the world-famous Battle of the Little Bighorn Re-enactment.

 Crow Native Days in Crow Agency is a cultural event featuring a parade and several competitions for men and women of all ages.
 Activities range from an Indian rodeo, pow wow, Indian relays, arrow games, horseshoes, and horse racing to a 3-on-3 basketball tournament and Ultimate Warrior Challenge.